 Touch down in bustling Yangon where you’ll meet your Expedition Leader for a team briefing over lunch before an internal flight to Mandalay that afternoon.
 The next morning the expedition will really begin, with another internal flight to the sleepy town of Homalin on the banks of the Chindwin where you’ll take a local boat six hours upstream to Thamanthi.
 Pass the time getting to know your teammates and watching daily life on the river.
-You’ll then be met by jeeps for the last leg of the journey and the start point of your trek, the Naga village of Khet Kaw.
+You’ll then be met by jeeps and depending on the road conditions also motorbike taxis for the last leg of the journey and the start point of your trek, the Naga village of Khet Kaw.

 Make your way from village to village as the team progresses over a series of valley systems, breaking each day at the river for a wash and a swim.
 Villages are placed on opposing hills and you’ll start the day with your destination in sight across the valley.
 The terrain will range from bamboo forest to farmland, dense jungle to orchid clad slopes swathed in cloud.
 The paths will be equally varied – anything from wide, established tracks to barely existent trails intersected with roots, rocks and streams.
 From the last village onward you’ll be cutting a path through the forest until it gives way to the exposed slopes of Saramati.